catcosmo/scuttlebutt-parrot/Template.md

 - People who live in conditions with unreliable network infrastructure (people at sea, remote areas, on a german train).

 ##	5. Impact Assessment: The observed or intended impact of the project deliverable: Who will be affected by this project?
 How many users?
 What business processes will be changed as a result of this project?
-- People will communicate more safely
+- Users will communicate more safely
-- People communicate independent of the internet or infrastructure they have no control of -
+- People communicate independent of the internet or infrastructure they have no control of
+- A neat and easy to use interface will allow more non-tech-savy users to swap to a more secure social network

 ##	6. User Requirements: The requirements of the project, as specified by the user.